wagnera/Turtles/README.md

 joy, teleop-twist-joy, ros-control, ros-controlers

 To install required pacakges:
-`sudo apt-get install ros-kinetic-joy ros-kinetic-teleop-twist-joy ros-kientic-ros-control ros-kientic-ros-controllers`
+`sudo apt-get install ros-kinetic-joy ros-kinetic-teleop-twist-joy ros-kinetic-ros-control ros-kinetic-ros-controllers`

 Also need roboteq driver.
 For this we are using a fork of the g/roboteq package.